FFmpeg/FFV1/ffv1.md

 | 0 | d |   | g | h | i |   | i |
 +---+---+---+---+---+---+---+---+
 ```
+Figure: A depiction of FFV1's assumed border for a set example Samples. {#figureAssumedBorder}

 ## Samples

-Relative to any `Sample` `X`, six other relatively positioned `Samples` from the coded `Samples` and presumed border are identified according to the labels used in the following diagram.
+Relative to any `Sample` `X`, six other relatively positioned `Samples` from the coded `Samples` and presumed border are identified according to the labels used in [@figureRelativeSampleNames].
 The labels for these relatively positioned `Samples` are used within the median predictor and context.

 ```
 +---+---+---+---+